gustavosbarreto/electric-webview/docs/http.md

 # HTTP Server Documentation

-An HTTP interface for Instant WebView.
+An HTTP interface for Electric WebView.

 ### Usage